 About

 My name is Charles, otherwise known by my online alias "stixc" (pronounced "sticks").
-I am a 23 year old game developer, musician/sound designer and graphic artist from Memphis, TN working on my pet project CyberAnima, a retro cinematic action-adventure FPS inspired by Half-Life and The Legend of Zelda, with a early 2000s PS2/GameCube era flare.I suffer from high-functioning autism, ADHD, anxiety, and a variety of other mental problems, and as a result, I'm a very introverted, shy, yet zen kind of person.
+I am a 23 year old game developer, musician/sound designer and graphic artist from Memphis, TN working on my pet project CyberAnima, a retro cinematic FPS inspired by Half-Life, Metroid Prime, and a plethora of other late 90s/early 2000s media.I suffer from high-functioning autism, ADHD, anxiety, and a variety of other mental problems, and as a result, I'm a very introverted, shy, yet zen kind of person.
 Aside from game dev, I also make music, previously making dubstep music as Digiwire before retiring in 2021 to focus on game development.
-I also like to draw, tinker with technology, but don't expect me to be a professional artist or IT technician any time.As of right now, I lack a job (never had one my life so far) and a driver's license/car due to personal issues, the pandemic, financial struggles and a bunch of other reasons causing these things taking forever to achieve.
-In the mean time, feel free to donate if you so choose!
+I also like to draw, and I like to tinker with technology, but don't expect me to be a professional artist or IT technician any time.I currently have a job, and even though I'm getting paid just fine, it'd be nice if you donate if you support my work!

 Biography: